tortus-ai/triton-server/README.md

 ### Set up environment variables

 We currenlty only need the Huggingface token to get this working so make sure to set this in a `.env` file under `HF_TOKEN`.
-See the [example][.env.example].
+See the [example](.env.example).

 ### Run server